ericleib/tyle/README.md

 Tyle lets engineers and scientists augment their data with dynamic views.

-Tyle-Explorer is an extensible Node-Webkit application.
+Tyle-Explorer is the application to open Tyle files (written in XML format).

+**Tyle-Explorer** works as a static web application (pure html/css/js), which allows to access data over simple HTTP (A file server is required).
+**Tyle-Explorer-Desktop** is an extension of Tyle-Explorer running as a standalone application.
+It is based on *Node-Webkit*, and works exactly like the web version, excepts it allows to access data over additional protocols (local, FTP, SSH).

-## Download and run Tyle the quick way
+## Download and run Tyle-Explorer-Desktop the quick way

 Sounds like you just need to [download the executable for your platform](http://gettyle.com).

-## Clone and install Tyle locally
+## Clone and install Tyle-Explorer locally

 **Prerequisite**: You need to install [Node.js](https://nodejs.org/download/).